The Meaning of Operation Olive Branch

 Iraq, Syria, Yemen, Libya, and other countries in the Middle East face destructive pressure from transnational forces that threaten their survival.
 Their difficulties in turn provide an excuse and opportunity for all sorts of interventions by all sorts of countries and nonstate actors.
 The result isn’t just a blood bath but massive migration and terrorist pressure against Turkey and the rest of Europe, which is at its doorstep.
 Their chaos also acts as an incubator of hatreds and threats against the United States.
 Resilient nation-states must form the basis of any order and stability in the Middle East.
 The vision of Bashar al-Assad will eventually lose, but a united Syria must ultimately win the long war.

 Turkey’s Operation Olive Branch, which has involved a military incursion into Syria, is above all an act of self-defense against a build-up of terrorists who have already proved aggressive against our population centers.
 As host to 3.5 million Syrians, Turkey also intends Olive Branch to clear roadblocks to peace in Syria posed by opponents of the country’s unitary future.
 The massive PKK and YPG terrorist encampments across our borders served a double purpose.
 One was to open a supplementary front for PKK terrorist operations, in addition to the one in northern Iraq and unite them to form a continuous terrorist belt.
 The weapons and military infrastructure we have seized in Afrin decisively prove this assessment.
-The second purpose of the terrorists’ encampments was to form territorial beach-heads for their own statelet to be built upon the carcasses of Syria and Iraq on the areas vacated by the Islamic State.
+The second purpose of the terrorists’ encampments was to form territorial beach-heads for their own statelet to be built upon the carcasses of Syria and Iraq on the areas vacated by Daesh.
 Olive Branch stops the descent into a broader war and soaring terrorism that would engulf Europe and the United States.
 Instead, it opens an artery toward peace.

 I know that in the age of post-truth there is a broad campaign to cast shadows over Olive Branch.
 Not a day passes without us encountering calumnies.
 The truth is that we have taken utmost care to avoid civilian casualties and this has become one of the most successful operations the world has seen anywhere anytime in that regard.

-It has been alleged that our operation impedes the fight against the Islamic State because the YPG terrorists are now focused on resisting the Turkish military’s advances.
+It has been alleged that our operation impedes the fight against Daesh because the YPG terrorists are now focused on resisting the Turkish military’s advances.
 I think that this choice by the YPG demonstrates the folly of any strategy that involved relying on the group in the first place.
-But, rest assured, Turkey will not allow the Islamic State to regroup one way or the other and shall work with the United States to that effect.
+But, rest assured, Turkey will not allow Daesh to regroup one way or the other and shall work with the United States to that effect.

 We should also resist any framing that portrays Olive Branch as a fight of Kurds against the Turks.
 It should be obvious that the PKK and YPG terrorists do not represent the Kurds.
 The YPG has expelled some 400,000 Kurds from the territory it seized in Syria.
 Turkey wants all Kurds to live in peace and prosperity in all the countries they straddle.
 The PKK’s micronationalism and terrorism are a disservice to everyone including the Kurds.